 Happy to cater for special diets (vegan, gluten-free, etc) but please give notice when you book.

 There is a laundry/utility room with racks for drying boots and gloves, etc, plus washing and drying facilities for clothes - if you would like your laundry done while you're here we make a small charge of £5 per load.
 Your bedlinen and towels are line-dried in the open air or on an indoor drying rack out of respect for the environment (there is a tumble drier for emergencies and very wet weather).

-The house is situated in a peaceful rural location, on a steep hillside overlooking Drumnadrochit with a large, mostly wild garden where you may see roe deer, red squirrels, hares and on rare occasions pine marten.
+The house is secluded and quiet, situated in a peaceful rural location on a steep hillside overlooking Drumnadrochit with a large, mostly wild garden where you may see roe deer, red squirrels, hares and on rare occasions pine marten.
 Birdlife includes buzzards, sparrowhawks, goldfinches, flycatchers, longtail tits, pheasant, owls and much more.
-We've seen signs that a badger had taken up residence recently.
+We've seen signs that a badger has taken up residence.
 Highland cattle often graze in the fields beyond the garden.
 It's possible to see Loch Ness from the garden and the house in winter; in summer from the top of the garden across the treetops and from the end of the drive.

 The Great Glen Way passes the foot of the Drumbuie Hill about 250 yards from the house.
 We are also well placed for the new Great Glen Canoe Trail.

 The ski-ing and snowboarding centres at Cairngorm and Nevis Range are about an hour's drive; those at the Lecht and Glencoe are about an hour and a half.

 Stagecoach and Citylink buses run fairly regularly from Inverness to Drumnadrochit on their way to Skye, Fort William or Cannich.
 The service is less frequent in the evenings, at weekends, and from October to May.